reduxjs/redux/docs/advanced/NextSteps.md

 ### UI vs State

 One of the biggest challenges developers face when using Redux is to _describe UI state with data_.
-The majority of software programs out there are just data transformation, and having the clear understanding that UIs are simply data beautifully presented facilitates the process of building it.
+The majority of software programs out there are just data transformation, and having the clear understanding that UIs are simply data beautifully presented facilitates the process of building them.

 _Nicolas Hery_ describes it really well in _"[Describing UI state with data](http://nicolashery.com/describing-ui-state-with-data/)"_.
 Also, it's always good to know _[When to use Redux](https://medium.com/@fastphrase/when-to-use-redux-f0aa70b5b1e2)_, because a lot of times _[You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)_